Stern04/MADS_Capstone/ReadMe.md

 cd S:\MADS\Capstone\3d-object-detection-for-autonomous-vehicles>
 python3 create_dir_tree.py
 ```
-Lastly, since we don't yet have a pipeline to transfer the data from the Lyft data download, the user will have to copy paste
+Lastly, since we don't yet have a pipeline to transfer the data from the Lyft data download, the user will have to copy paste the images from the downloaded data into the corresponding images directory in the repository folder.
+There are two very important points to remember here:
+- Since we don't actually use the images in Lyft's Test directory and only use the images in the Train directory (split into Train and Validation), you don't need to copy paste the Test images unless you want to.
+- Since we don't use the Lidar or Maps directory, you also do not need to copy all of the lidar data from the download directory into the repository.
+This won't hurt anything, but the repository does not make use of it currently.
+- Don't forget at the beginning of both Notebooks that you must set the `user_path_prefix` variable so the code in the Notebooks can find your starting data and know where to store the processed data and models along the way.

+## 2d.
+Getting Comfortable
+The first step that I recommend once you have gotten things in place is to actually visit this Notebook by Kaggle User SHREE911 https://www.kaggle.com/code/shree911/lidar-object-det-lyft.
+This will act as your tutorial into the Lyft SDK that is installed via `requirements.txt` and is how I started my initial exploration.
+While it talks a lot about the lidar which we do not use, it is a well thought and intuitive guide to get you familiar with Lyft's dataset.
+I hope that the working Notebooks are easy enough to follow on their own, but SHREE911's Notebook is my first recommendation for any supplemental understanding.